hmisonne/Serverless_WouldYouRather/README.md

 ### Submit new polling question

 The user can submit a new question by entering 2 options.
 Once created, the new question will be added  to the unanswered questions of the dashboard.

+### Add picture to question

+The user can upload a picture to a question that he created.
+Once uploaded, the picture will be shown on the Dashboard.

 ## About the DB structure